kaperys/bttldnbnd.co/cocktails/_posts/2021-05-13-four-ways-with-whiskey.md

 - 1 Teaspoon of Water
 - A Couple of Dashes of Angostura Bitters (Orange Bitters work great here as well!)
 - 50ml Four Roses Bourbon (or whiskey of your choice)
-- Orange Peel, to garnish
+- Orange peel, to garnish

 #### Method